Compare (0)

 Student Life

 The student life at Johns Hopkins University School of Medicine is vibrant and diverse.
 Students have access to a wide range of extracurricular activities, including student organizations, sports teams, and volunteer opportunities.
-The university also has a strong commitment to diversity and inclusion, and hosts events throughout the year to celebrate different cultures and promote understanding.
+The university also has a strong commitment to diversity and inclusion.
+It also hosts events throughout the year to celebrate different cultures and promote understanding.

 Extracurricular Activities